beaconsproject/movement_explorer/docs/datasets.md

 Any additional variables will be loaded and can be viewed but will not be used in any of the analyses.

 ## Input 2 (optional): Seasonal and migration periods

+This input table is required if you do not have "season" and "migration" attributes in your animal movement data.
+In this case, you will need to create a simple table as described below.
+This table will then be automatically merged to your movement data.
+Note: This table will assign the same start and end dates for all individuals and years.

 Format:
 - Text file - comma separated values (".csv")